mstfash/txs-explorer/README.md

 ## Deployed on

-This project is deployed on Vercel on this [link](https://riddlex.vercel.app/) and the database is postgresql and deployed on [Superbase](https://supabase.com/)
+This project is deployed on Vercel on this [link](https://txs-explorer.vercel.app/)